Can’t Focus? 12 Reasons Why and the Ways to Fix It

 If you consume caffeine, you need to be mindful of your dose.

-Drinking more than you are accustomed to can leave you a jittery mess, and too little may have your head on your desk — neither extreme will help you focus.
+Consuming more than you are accustomed to can leave you a jittery mess, and too little may have your head on your desk — neither extreme will help you focus.

 Caffeine can exacerbate stress and trigger symptoms of anxiety.